majdzouaoui/banking-management-system/README.md

-little banking management system project that allows user to deposit , withdraw and transfer money
+little banking management system project that allows user to deposit , withdraw and transfer money.